OpenLineage/OpenLineage/spec/Naming.md

 It is often the case that jobs are part of a nested hierarchy.
 For example an Airflow DAG contains tasks.
 An instance of the DAG is finished when all of the tasks are finished.
 Similarly a Spark job can spawn multiple actions each of them running independently.
 Additionally, a Spark job can be launched by an Airflow task within a DAG.

 Since what we care about is identifying the job as rooted in a recurring schedule, we want to capture that connection and make sure that we treat the same application logic triggered at different schedules as different jobs.
+For example: if an Airflow DAG runs individual tasks per partition (for example market segments) using the same underlying job logic, they will be tracked as separate jobs.

 To capture this, a run event provides a `ParentRun` facet, referring to the parent `Job` and `Run`.
 This allows tracking a recurring job from the root of the schedule it is running for.